-- 2.1 Pre-requisites: - a) PQS with one (1) year supervised local experience with a Consulting Quantity Surveying Practice (CQSP) and Public Agencies (excluding academic institutions), or - b) PQS registered under the Academic Route with at least two (2) years of relevant working experience with a Consulting Quantity Surveying Practice (CQSP) or Public Agencies, government department, organization, institution.
-(Excluding teaching experience) - 2.2 Successfully complete and pass the 2nd Tier Assessment comprising paper of Professional Practice I, Professional Practice II (a), Professional Practice II (b), and Professional Interview. - 2.3 Candidates undertaking the 2nd Tier Assessment must be a Professional Quantity Surveyor (PQS) registered with the Board of Quantity Surveyors Malaysia - 2.4 Candidates must also be suitably employed in public and private establishment principally engaged in quantity surveying services or in public service, excluding academic institution.
+- 2.1 Pre-requisites: - a) PQS with one (1) year supervised local experience with a Consulting Quantity Surveying Practice (CQSP) and Public Agencies (excluding academic institutions), or - b) PQS registered under the Academic Route with at least two (2) years of relevant working experience with a Consulting Quantity Surveying Practice (CQSP) or Public Agencies. - 2.2 Successfully complete the 2nd Tier Assessment comprising paper of Professional Practice I, Professional Practice II (a), Professional Practice II (b), and Professional Interview. - 2.3 Candidates undertaking the 2nd Tier Assessment must be a Professional Quantity Surveyor (PQS) registered with the Board of Quantity Surveyors Malaysia - 2.4 Candidates must also be suitably employed in public and private establishment principally engaged in quantity surveying services or in public service, excluding academic institution.
 It is extremely important for the candidate's Employer to provide the opportunities as to acquire the appropriate training.